Did you know baking powder is easy to make yourself? Find out how with this easy, DIY baking powder recipe!

-Wanna know how many of those ingredients are necessary to make your quick breads rise?
+Wanna know how many of those ingredients are necessary to make your banana breads rise?

 The bicarbonate of soda (a.k.a. baking soda), and an acidic compound to react with the moisture in your recipe (the monocalcium phosphate in the above ingredient list).